 - Most of the exhibition is air-conditioned

-- A visit before or after you visits the actual Angkor Wat site is recommended.
-We visited before we went and it helped us understand some bits at the sites.
+- A visit before or after you visit the actual Angkor Wat site is recommended.
+We visited before we went and it helped us understand some areas of the sites

-Things to do out of Siem Reap with kids
+Things to do near Siem Reap with kids

 If you are taking a day trip out of Siem Reap to some temples see if any of these sights are open for you to have a look at.

 The butterfly garden is a small garden area where you can see many native and very colourful butterflies.
-Both the girls really liked it and we had our own personal guide come around with us.
-This was fantastic as the girls were able to see all of the stages that the caterpillar goes through to become the butterfly.
+Both of our children really liked it and we had our own personal guide come around with us.
+This was fantastic as the children were able to see all of the stages that the caterpillar goes through to become the butterfly.

-*You can chose to have the guide or you can do it by yourself.
+*You can choose to have the guide or you can do it by yourself

 How much is entry to the butterfly garden?